latex3/tagging-project/index.md

 project.
 The code for this project is split over several other repositories ([latex2e](https://github.com/latex3/latex2e), [latex3](https://github.com/latex3/latex3), [tagpdf](https://github.com/latex3/tagpdf), ... to name a few) and so this here is a convenient place to  keep any more general topics or issues that cut across the different repositories in a single place.

+## Guidelines for using LaTeX to generate accessible PDF

+We have written [guidelines explaining how to use LaTeX to generate accessible PDFs](usage-instructions).
+The documentation will be updated as new features become available.

+## Status of Contributed LaTeX Classes and Packages

+The [Tagging Status](../tagging-status/) pages document the current status of over 1000 Contributed packages.
+This status with respect to tagging is maintained with the help of a test suite run automatically in the CI system associated to this site.

 ## Issues

 If an [issue](https://github.com/latex3/tagging-project/issues) that is recorded here requires changes in the other repositories